What is Diabetic Retinopathy?

 • Vision loss

-How is Diabetic Retinopathy diagnosed?
+How does the Diabetic Retinopathy develop?

 Diabetic retinopathy may be present even when vision appears normal.
 Comprehensive eye examinations by an ophthalmologist are crucial, often incorporating: